 The Board of Directors of NFI comprises five Directors.
 The Directors do not receive any remuneration for their mandate.

 13. Staff

-In Luxembourg NFI employed on average three full-time employees during 2020 (one part-time employee and three full-time employees during 2019).
+In Luxembourg NFI employed on average three full-time employees during 2021 (three full-time employees during 2020).
 All these employees provide treasury and accounting services.